PokemonGoF/PokemonGo-Bot/docs/manual_installation.md

 `wget http://pgoapi.com/pgoencrypt.tar.gz && tar -xf pgoencrypt.tar.gz && cd pgoencrypt/src/ && make && mv libencrypt.so ../../encrypt.so && cd ../..`

-### Note on branch
-Please keep in mind that master is not always up-to-date whereas 'dev' is.
-In the installation note below change `master` to `dev` if you want to get and use the latest version.

 ## Update
 To update your project do (in the project folder): `git pull`

 To update python requirement packages do (in the project folder): `pip install --upgrade -r requirements.txt`